trevorhoner/HexDesk/README.md

 Monitor arm assembly showing the monitor with bracket connections

 ## How to Use

 1. Download the latest release

+2. Purchase or source the specified hardware for the mounting bracket that you choose, whether 3D printed or sheet-metal.

+3. Print parts from the STLs folder and build.

+4. Any modifications to the parts e.g. tolerances, will have to be done in SolidWorks.
+See contributing for more detail.

+## Contributing
+HexDesk is an open-source modular desk organization system designed using SolidWorks Maker.
+All source parts are currently native SolidWorks files, so anybody who is willing to contribute to the project will need a license of SolidWorks.
+Fortunately, [SolidWorks Maker](https://www.solidworks.com/solution/solidworks-makers) remains about $48/yr U.S.D for an annual license.

+1. Clone the repo

 2. Print the [test-jig.STL](STLs/test-jig.STL) and [test-key.STL](STLs/test-key.STL) file